Variations of the Kibble-Zurek scaling exponents of trapped Bose gases: Results and Discussion

 As another probe for examining the universality of defect saturation, we consider the normalized saturated vortex density $\tilde{n}_v=n_{v}\xi_{v}^{2}$~\cite{Ko2019,Goo21}, where $n_{v} = N_{\text{sat}}/(\pi R_{x}R_{y})$ is the saturated vortex density and $\xi_{v} = \hbar/m c_{s}$ gives the average vortex core size, where $c_{s} = \sqrt{2\mu/3m}$ is the speed of sound in a condensate of oblate geometry with a chemical potential $\mu$ and particle mass $m$.
-As shown in Fig.~\ref{fig:allquench}(c), $\tilde{n}_v$ is consistently obtained to be in the range of $1 \sim 2.5 \times10^{-4}$ for our trap configurations, with an mean value of $1.6\times10^{-4}$, indicated by the dashed line.
+As shown in Fig.~\ref{fig:allquench}(c), $\tilde{n}_v$ is consistently obtained to be in the range of $1 - 2.5 \times10^{-4}$ for our trap configurations, with a mean value of $1.6\times10^{-4}$, indicated by the dashed line.
 Compared to a Fermi gas confined in a harmonic trap~\cite{Ko2019}, the normalized saturated vortex density is roughly a factor of 2 larger in a Bose gas confined in a similar trapping potential geometry.
 The inset shows the corresponding $N_{\text{sat}}$ values for each trap configuration.

-In Fig.~\ref{fig:allquench}(d), we plot the normalized vortex number as a function of the normalized quench rate, where the two axes are scaled by the saturated vortex number $N_{\text{sat}}$, and the saturation quench rate $r_{\text{sat}}$ of the individual traps, respectively.
+In Fig.~\ref{fig:allquench}(d), we plot the normalized vortex number as a function of the normalized quench rate, where the two axes are scaled by the saturated vortex number $N_{\text{sat}}$ and the saturation quench rate $r_{\text{sat}}$ of the individual traps, respectively.
 The dashed lines indicate the normalized saturation-model fits to the data.
-They clearly show the variations in the KZ scaling behavior for the four different trap configurations, which is the main subject of this study.
+They clearly show the variations in the KZ scaling behavior for the four different trap configurations, which is the main subject of this paper.
+As indicated earlier, the $\beta$ parameter in the saturation-model fit also characterizes, at least qualitatively, the power-law scaling observed in these data.
+As shown in the inset, the trend in the central value of this parameter with respect to the trap configuration, further highlights the trap dependence of the scaling behavior.